Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 [[Ochitsuite Arashi|Ochi]] says a prayer for the dead.
 [[Grayson]] collects belongings from the students and their rooms including the quality crafted spears.

-The room the battle left the Scions in contains a meditation screen of obviously Tian Ming style.
-Behind the screen is a small leather trunk. inside they find a washer woman's clothes and other possessions, including a disguise kit, an ornate decorative blowgun fashioned from Jade and lapis lazuli, gold pieces in Tian coins, and a writ signed by [[Sveinn Blood-Eagle]] that gives the bearer the authority to commandeer any of the Linnorm Kings housecarls within two miles of Kalsgard for up to 12 hours.
+The room the battle left the [[Amatatsu Scions|Scions]] in contains a meditation screen of obviously Tian Ming style.
+Behind the screen is a small leather trunk. inside they find a washer woman's clothes and other possessions, including a disguise kit, an ornate decorative blowgun fashioned from Jade and lapis lazuli, gold pieces in [[Tian]] coins, and a writ signed by [[Sveinn Blood-Eagle]] that gives the bearer the authority to commandeer any of the Linnorm Kings housecarls within two miles of [[Places/Inner Sea/Saga Lands/Land of the Linnorm Kings/Kalsgard/Kalsgard|Kalsgard]] for up to 12 hours.

 > <mark style="background: #ABF7F7A6;">"Do what you want with this.
 Take it.
 Burn it. i don't care."</mark> - N